User Manual – Durst

 Operations are the basis of a Production Configuration.
 Depending on the license, the following Operations are available to the user:

-• Operation "Check-in Artwork and Normalize" this operation checks and normalizes print data that is uploaded to the Workflow.
-Depending on the selected Check-in Preflight and Fixup Template, the print file is found as an item in the Workflow with either the Normalized status or the Preflight status.
+• Operation "Check-in Artwork and Normalize" this operation checks and normalizes print data uploaded into the Workflow.
+Depending on the selected Check-in Preflight and Fixup Template, the print file will appear in the Workflow either with the status Normalized or Preflight.

-• Operation "Create Approval Project" – this operation is used to prepare Print Items, bundled as an Approval Project, for offline or online approvals.
-After the operation has been executed, the individual Print Item is found in the Workflow with the status Waiting for Approval.
+• Operation "Create Approval Project" – this operation prepares one or more Print Items, bundled as an Approval Project, for offline or online approval.
+After executing the Operation, the individual Print Item will appear in the Workflow with the status Waiting for Approval.

 • Operation "Apply Fixups" – this operation edits a Print Item based on the Fixups added in the Fixups.
-After the operation has been executed, the individual Print Item is checked again using the underlying Check-in Preflight and Fixup Templates.
-Therefore, the Print Item can be found in the Workflow either in Normalized status or in Preflight status.
+After executing the Operation, the individual Print Item is rechecked again using the underlying Check-in Preflight and Fixup Templates.
+The Print Item can then be found in the Workflow either with the status Normalized or Preflight.

 • Operation "Apply Fixup Chain" – this operation edits a Print Item based on the selected Fixup Chain.
-After the operation has been executed, the Single Print Item is checked again using the underlying Check-in Preflight and Fixup Templates, which is why the Print Item can be found in the Workflow either in Normalized status or in Preflight status.
+After executing the Operation, the single Print Item is rechecked using the underlying Check-in Preflight and Fixup Templates, so the Print Item may again appear in the Workflow with the status Normalized or Preflight.

 • Operation "Create Impose" – this operation is used to impose single or multiple Print Items together on a predefined Impose size.
-The resulting imposition is transferred to Production Job, which is why the Create Production Job operation must be selected as the subsequent operation for this operation.
+The resulting imposition is then converted into a Production Job, which requires selecting the Operation Create Production Job as the subsequent step.

-• Operation "Split Print Item" – this operation is used to either convert a multipage Print Item into a single Print Item or to split it into individual pages, based on the selected rule.
+• Operation "Split Print Item" – this operation converts a Multipage Print Item into either a single Print Item or splits it into individual pages, based on the selected rule.

-• Operation "Prepare Print Item for Shape Nesting" – this operation is used to create a Shape Nesting path for the Print Item, based on the selected Technical Spot Color, which is then used as the basis for Shape Nesting.
+• Operation "Prepare Print Item for Shape Nesting" – this operation creates a Shape Nesting path for the Print Item, based on the selected Technical Spot Color, which is then used as the basis for Shape Nesting.

-• Operation "Create Production Job" – this operation can be used to migrate an Imposition that was created using the Create Imposition operation and create a Production Job based on the selected output options.
+• Operation "Create Production Job" – this operation can be used to migrate an Imposition that was created using the operation Create Imposition and generates a Production Job based on the selected Output Options.

 1.2.
 Requirements

-To successfully create and save functional Production Configurations, it is necessary to take certain precautions in advance in the Workflow.
-If you can answer the following questions with a clear Yes, you are ready to start creating a Production Configuration:
+To successfully create and save functional Production Configurations, you must make certain preparations in the Workflow beforehand.
+If you can confidently answer «Yes» to the following questions, you are ready to start creating a Production Configuration:

-• Have I created all Technical Colors that I want to use in production as system-wide defined Spot Colors with the corresponding Processing Steps?
+• Have I created all Technical Colors intended for use in production as system-wide defined Spot Colors with the appropriate Processing Steps?

-• Have I saved all combinations of parameters in Fixups as Fixup Templates?
+• Have I saved all parameter combinations used in Fixups as Fixup Templates?

-• Have I created and thoroughly tested all Fixup Chains for my planned Production Configurations?
+• Have I created and thoroughly tested all Fixup Chains needed for my planned Production Configurations?

-• Have I set the default settings for generating Approval Reports in Administration > Settings > Reports as planned?
+• Have I configured the default settings for generating Approval Reports under Administration > Settings > Reports as intended?

-• Have I created and thoroughly tested all Impose Templates for planned Impositions for the respective Impose Mode?
+• Have I created and thoroughly tested all Impose Templates for the planned Impositions for each respective Impose Mode?

-• Have I created and thoroughly tested all user-defined fields that are to be used for production variables?
+• Have I created and thoroughly tested all user-defined fields that will be used for Production Variables?

-• Have I saved all variants of output options as an Output Template in the Workflow?
+• Have I saved all variations of Output options as an Output Template in the Workflow?

 2. Create Production Configuration